Reformed Christianity: Politics and society

 Calvin's concepts of God and man led to ideas which were gradually put into practice after his death, in particular in the fields of politics and society.
-After their fight for independence from Spain (1579), the Netherlands, under Calvinist leadership, granted asylum to religious minorities, e.g. French Huguenots, English Independents (Congregationalists), and Jews from Spain and Portugal.
+After their fight for independence from Spain (1579), the Netherlands, under Calvinist leadership, granted asylum to religious minorities, including French Huguenots, English Independents (Congregationalists), and Jews from Spain and Portugal.
 The ancestors of the philosopher Baruch Spinoza were Portuguese Jews.
 Aware of the trial against Galileo, René Descartes lived in the Netherlands, out of reach of the Inquisition, from 1628 to 1649.
 Pierre Bayle, a Reformed Frenchman, also felt safer in the Netherlands than in his home country.
 He was the first prominent philosopher who demanded tolerance for atheists.
 Hugo Grotius (1583–1645) was able to publish a rather liberal interpretation of the Bible and his ideas about natural law in the Netherlands.
 Moreover, the Calvinist Dutch authorities allowed the printing of books that could not be published elsewhere, such as Galileo's Discorsi (1638).

 Alongside the liberal development of the Netherlands came the rise of modern democracy in England and North America.
 In the Middle Ages, state and church had been closely connected.
 Martin Luther's doctrine of the two kingdoms separated state and church in principle.
-His doctrine of the priesthood of all believers raised the laity to the same level as the clergy.
-Going one step further, Calvin included elected laymen (church elders, presbyters) in his concept of church government.
+His doctrine of the priesthood of all believers raised the laity to the same level as the clergy, although Lutherans were content to allow the state to control the administration of the church.

+In Geneva Calvin was more careful than Luther to keep church structures and city authorities apart and going one step further than Luther he included elected laymen (church elders, presbyters) in his concept of church government.
+In general the Reformed followed Calvin's lead in insisting that the church's external administration, including the right to excommunicate, not be handed over to the state.
 The Huguenots added synods whose members were also elected by the congregations.
 The other Reformed churches took over this system of church self-government, which was essentially a representative democracy.
 Baptists, Quakers, and Methodists are organized in a similar way.
 These denominations and the Anglican Church were influenced by Calvin's theology in varying degrees.